RFC-0223: zx_vmo_transfer_data

 • ZX_ERR_BAD_HANDLE: src_vmo or dst_vmo is not a valid VMO handle.

-• ZX_ERR_INVALID_ARGS: offset, length, or src_offset is not page aligned, or src_vmo and dst_vmo point to the same VMO.
+• ZX_ERR_INVALID_ARGS: offset, length, or src_offset is not page aligned.
+As discussed earlier, we may want to remove this constraint in the future.

 • ZX_ERR_ACCESS_DENIED: src_vmo does not have ZX_RIGHT_WRITE and ZX_RIGHT_READ, or dst_vmo does not have ZX_RIGHT_WRITE.